To know how to multiply by 40 the number of engagements generated by your infographic, jump directly to this section!

 |Stats from Twitter analytics about the above infographic|

-How to Multiply by 40 the Number of Engagements?A few tips will help you get much more clicks
+How to Multiply by 40 the Number of Engagements?Turns out it is quite easy to get much more clicks:

 - Add "Please retweet." in the text.
 It increases by 20 times the number of retweets (source: Salesforce).